Having status is good, but maximising the amount of time you will have that status is even better.

 This means, if you time it right:

-You have British Airways Executive Club Bronze status for a further 12 months from 1st July 2022 to 30th June 2023 (main benefit is free selection from 7 days before departure)
+You have British Airways Executive Club Bronze status for a further 12 months from 1st November 2023 to 31st October 2024 (main benefit is free seat selection from 7 days before departure)

-This routine won’t suit everyone, of course.
-However, if you enjoy Business Class holidays and enjoy British Airways lounge access and the other perks whenever else you travel, this is a good model to follow.
+This strategy won’t suit everyone.
+However, if you enjoy Business Class holidays and enjoy British Airways lounge access and the other perks whenever you travel, this is a good model to follow.
 The key is timing it to trigger your Silver card as quickly as possible after the start of your membership year.

 As a reminder, there are various ways of earning Avios from UK credit cards.
 Many cards also have generous sign-up bonuses!